twocentsmusic/PSYC341OER/_pages/problemsolving-creativity/probsolve.md

 An example of trying to overcome functional fixedness in *Apollo 13* {: .small}

 Researchers have investigated whether functional fixedness is affected by culture.
-In one experiment, individuals from the Shuar group in Ecuador were asked to use an object for a purpose other than that for which the object was originally intended.
+In one experiment, German and Barrett (2005) asked if exposure to highly specialized tools, as occurs with individuals in industrialized nations, affects their ability to transcend functional fixedness.
+They asked individuals from the Shuar group in Ecuador to solve problems that required using an object for a purpose other than that for which the object was originally intended.
 For example, the participants were told a story about a bear and a rabbit that were separated by a river and asked to select among various objects, including a spoon, a cup, erasers, and so on, to help the animals.
 The spoon was the only object long enough to span the imaginary river, but if the spoon was presented in a way that reflected its normal usage, it took participants longer to choose the spoon to solve the problem.
-(German & Barrett, 2005).
-The researchers wanted to know if exposure to highly specialized tools, as occurs with individuals in industrialized nations, affects their ability to transcend functional fixedness.
-It was determined that functional fixedness is experienced in both industrialized and nonindustrialized cultures (German & Barrett, 2005).
+Thus functional fixedness is experienced in both industrialized and nonindustrialized cultures.

 In order to make good decisions, we use our knowledge and our reasoning.
 Sometimes we come up with unconventional, creative solutions.
 And sometimes we are swayed by biases and systematic errors.
 We'll return to some of these issues in our next topics on creativity and on decision making.